esperanca/personal_website/src/posts/weeknote_19.md

 > Some of his contemporaries criticised Machado for not writing more openly about the evils of slavery.
 And yet, for the grandson of freed slaves writing for a predominantly slave-owning elite, we are left in little doubt about what a controversial and sensitive subject it was for Machado, or where his sympathies lay.

 Machado was so important and famous that he was not considered a black person by the elite.
-Until recently, his official [photos was whitewashed](https://www.nytimes.com/2019/06/14/books/brazil-machado-de-assis.html).
+Until recently, his official [photo was whitewashed](https://www.nytimes.com/2019/06/14/books/brazil-machado-de-assis.html).

 I had a great conversation about his books and Brazilian literature with Leili.
 We both read many of his books.
 It was a joy to remember classics like Dom Casmurro and Memórias Póstumas de Brás Cubas.
 The book The Collected Stories of Machado de Assis is a good start if you are interested.